 Product Liability Cases: Claims And Notable Examples (2025)

 Product liability cases fall into a different category from many other injury claims.
-Most injury claims fall under the legal theory of negligence.
+Most injury claims fall under the legal theory of negligence, which requires proof of four elements: duty of care, breach of duty, causation, and damages.
 While negligence can be used to pursue compensation after a product injures you, most product liability claims fall under strict liability.

 Strict liability provides significant benefits for claimants.
 While negligence requires proof that the at-fault party knew or should have known the risks posed by their actions, strict liability cases don't require any such knowledge.
 Instead, a company can be liable for injuries caused by its defective products even though it was unaware of the defect.